 Each reading group has a facilitator who acts as a resource for reading group members.
 They do their best to get books to people in their groups who can’t get hold of them and let reading group members know when they have copies to lend.
 They lead the discussion after the ballots twice a year to discuss the results.

-Up to Seven, Ruth Anne Champion
+Up to Five, Ruth Anne Champion

 Ten to Fourteen, Carolyn LaChance

-Fourteen and Up, Ruth Compton
+Fifteen and Up, Ruth Compton